Tokyo Auto Salon

-The Tokyo Auto Salon (東京オートサロン, Tokyo Ōto Saron) is an annual auto show held in January at the Makuhari Messe, Chiba City, Japan for Performance and custom aftermarket parts and technology displays.
+The Tokyo Auto Salon (東京オートサロン, Tokyo Ōto Saron)(formerly known as the Tokyo Exciting Auto Show) is an annual auto show held in January at the Makuhari Messe, Chiba City, Japan for Performance and custom aftermarket parts and technology displays.
 Hosted by the Nippon Auto Parts Aftermarket Committee (NAPAC), the Tokyo Auto Salon is one of the top motor shows globally for modified and tuned cars.

 The 2019 Tokyo Auto Salon featured 906 vehicles, 426 exhibitors, and 4,175 booths that offered aftermarket accessories for purchase.
 There are also after-market parts manufacturers, custom shops, care manufacturers, automotive businesses, and automotive vocational schools.
 There are not only custom cars and after-market manufacturers, there is also live entertainment.
 Top musicians from around the world and talk shows hosting famous drivers and celebrities can be seen at the Tokyo Auto Salon.

 One of the more popular forms of entertainment are the "booth babes" who are popular among the spectators and photographers alike.
 "Booth babes" tend to have a following of fans from various other auto shows throughout the year.